Part 3 of 4: Allegations of Japanese sex

 atrocities committed against Asians by the Japanese military."

-2007: Japanese prime minister denies sexual slavery happened:
+2007: Japanese prime minister denied that sexual slavery ever happened:

 On 2007-MAR-02, Japan's prime minister, Shinzo Abe, said that the "comfort